kolotaev/vakt/README.md

 out of the box.
 See below.

 ##### Memory
 Implementation that stores Policies in memory.
-It's not baccked by any file or something, so every restart of your application will swipe out everithing that was stored.
+It's not backed by any file or something, so every restart of your application will swipe out everything that was stored.
 Useful for testing.

 #### Policy
 Policy is a main object for defining rules for accessing resources.